Co-Regulating Touch for Early Trauma

 Explore a path to becoming safely embodied…

-If you carry a persistent, underlying sense of "I'm not safe," your nervous system may be holding the wisdom of early experiences that taught you to scan for danger rather than rest in safety.
 Our capacity to navigate life's stresses and challenges is deeply influenced by our earliest experiences — in utero, through birth, and during those tender first years of life.
 We are also touched by the unresolved traumas and burdens carried in our ancestral and cultural lineages.

-These early experiences can shape how our bodies, minds, and spirits orient toward safety and danger.
+These experiences shape how our bodies, minds, and spirits orient toward safety and danger.
 When past events have been overwhelming, our nervous systems develop exquisitely protective strategies — perhaps chronic vigilance to keep us alert to threat, or the wisdom of shutting down when the world feels too much.
 These adaptations served you then, and we can honor them while also exploring what new possibilities might emerge when your body feels truly held.

 Specialized somatic support for developmental trauma